MeldaYuceee/STM_News_Scraper/README.md

-# STM News Scraper – Automated Web News Extraction
+# STM News Scraper – Automated Retrieval of STM News & Press Releases

-> **Domain:** Web Scraping / OSINT-like Data Collection
+> **Domain:** Web Scraping / OSINT-style Information Collection
 > **Level:** Prototype (Student R&D)
-> **Purpose:** Retrieve recent STM news releases programmatically and list them in a structured format
+> **Purpose:** Programmatically retrieve public STM news items (titles + URLs) and list them for quick review

 ---

-## 1. Background & Overview
+## 1. Overview & Motivation
-STM publishes frequent news articles and press releases related to defense projects, technology demonstrations and company announcements.
-This project provides a **minimal web scraping pipeline** that collects titles and URLs from the public STM website and displays them in a clean list.

-The goal is to demonstrate basic scraping techniques using Python and Selenium/BeautifulSoup.
+STM publishes regular announcements, press releases and defense-related updates.
+Keeping track of these manually becomes time-consuming as the volume increases.

+This project builds a **minimal automated retrieval tool** that:
+- visits STM’s official website,
+- extracts recent news headlines and URLs,
+- prints them in a structured format,
+- prepares the data for further analysis (e.g., keywords, dates, topics).

+The result is an introductory example of automation for **public information monitoring**.

 ---

-## 2. Features
+## 2. What the Script Does
-- Fetch recent STM news and press releases
+- Opens STM news page
-- Extract title and URL for each entry
+- Scrapes all visible articles
+- Extracts headline + link
-- Print them in a readable output format
+- Outputs results in a clean list
-- Simple code structure suitable for beginners
-- Includes optional Pandas handling for further processing
+- (Optional) converts data to CSV/JSON

+This represents a simple baseline for automated information collection.

 ---